-After presenting my voucher, I was lead inside the theater, where I was seated at a table in the back.
-I noticed another place setting for one at the table in front of me, and four settings at the tables to my right.
+After presenting my voucher, I was led inside the theater, where I was seated at a table in the back.
+I noticed another place setting for one at the table in front of me and four settings at the tables to my right.

 The tables were lined up communal style, so unless you go with a group of people, chances are you'll be sitting next to strangers.

 I began to feel a tad self-conscious in my t-shirt, jeans, and sneakers, but given how dark it was in the theater, I didn't worry about it for long.

 I chose the potato soup, chicken for the entree, and the chocolate mouse for dessert.
 For beverages, it's all you can drink wine, beer, soda, or mineral water; I went with red wine.

-The chocolate mousse was excellent, and arrived just as the house lights were turned off, and the show started.
+The chocolate mousse was excellent and arrived just as the house lights were turned off, and the show started.
 After all, the dancing, not the food, brought us to Tango Porteño for the evening.

 The choreography, orchestra, costumes, and stage production were all excellent.
-In a hostel, I'd overheard one woman say that watching professional tango dancers was intimidating if you're just starting out yourself.
+In a hostel, I'd overheard one woman say that watching professional tango dancers was intimidating if you're starting yourself.

 If anything, I found it inspiring.
-I only wish the show had lasted longer than an hour and a half.
+I wish the show had lasted longer than an hour and a half.
 The only thing that bothered me was the constant chatting of the women at the table behind me.

-I thought it was disrespectful to not only the performers (who obviously couldn't hear them), but to the other people seated around them.
+I thought it was disrespectful to not only the performers (who obviously couldn't hear them) but to the other people seated around them.

 Who Should Go?

 I believe there are two ways to experience tango in Buenos Aires.
-The first way is to learn tango by taking lessons, and spending time in the local milongas.
-Obviously the time, energy, and dedication required to do this will appeal to only a small percentage of visitors to the city.
-The second, easier way is to take in a dinner show like Tango Porteño.
+The first way is to learn the tango by taking lessons and spending time in the local milongas.

+The time, energy, and dedication required to do this will appeal to only a tiny percentage of visitors to the city.
+The second, more straightforward way is to take in a dinner show like Tango Porteño.

 Sure, you can catch shows in other countries, but for a truly authentic experience, there's nothing like seeing one in the city where tango was born.

-To book this tour, or others in Buenos Aires, check out GetYourGuide.
+To book this tour or others in Buenos Aires, check out GetYourGuide.